• Skip to main content

 min aggregate function 1

-The sum aggregate function evaluates the sum of all the tuple values, of the attribute specified to the sum function.
+This function evaluates the sum of all the tuple values, of the specified attribute.
 Like average function, sum also drives on numerical values only.
 The sum function avoids the null values.
-The query below will find the total salary of all the instructors.

 select sum(salary) as sum_salary